What Is It?

 Read the Code

-Note on Seattle Energy Code books: We hope that the Energy Code books will be available in April or May.
+Note on Seattle Energy Code books: The Energy Code books will be available later this year.
 ICC is publishing both the State and Seattle codes.
-Since Seattle adopts the State Code and adds amendments, we’ll work on the Seattle Code after the State Code is done.
 We’ll post updates here when we get more information.
 In the meantime, please use the working copy posted here.

 Residential versus commercial.
-The Seattle Energy Code chapters that apply to your project depend on whether your project is residential or commercial.
+The Seattle Energy Code chapters that apply to your project depend on whether your project is a "residential building" or a "commercial building" as defined in the energy code.
 See below for a breakout of the chapters by each version of the code.

-- Use the “residential” code chapters for single-family homes, duplexes, and townhouses
+- Use the “residential buildings” provisions for single-family homes, duplexes, and townhouses

-- Use the “residential” code chapters for 1-, 2-, and 3-story multifamily buildings
+- Use the “residential buildings” provisions for 1-, 2-, and 3-story multifamily buildings

-- Use the “commercial” code chapters for 4-story and higher multifamily buildings
+- Use the “commercial buildings” provisions for 4-story and higher multifamily buildings

-- Use the “commercial” code chapters for non-residential buildings
+- Use the “commercial buildings” provisions for non-residential buildings

 - Chapters 1-10: Single-family homes, duplexes, and townhouses